williaz/TechRefresher/Workplace.md

   - **Conditions** may change.
 Make contingency agreements about foreseeable future circumstances (**If-then!**).
   - How will you monitor compliance and follow-through?
   - Create opportunities to evaluate the agreements and their implementation. ("Let's try it this way for three months and then look at it.")

+### Business process re-engineering (BPR) 20Q
+1. What is being done? (what is being achieved)
+- Why is it necessary?
+- What else could be done?
+- What else should be done?
+2. Where is it being done?
+- Why there?
+- Where else could it be done?
+- Where else should it be done?
+3. When is it done?
+- Why then?
+- When else could it be done?
+- When else should it be done?
+4. Who does it?
+- Why this person/group?
+- Who else could do it?
+- Who else should do it?
+5. How is it done?
+- Why this way?
+- How else could it be done?
+- How else should it be done?